cacophony-wj/licentia_black/TROUBLESHOOTING.md

 ### Leveling up is weird!

 The prompt to level up your skills will appear after you level up.
-I recommend choosing your new stat (Magicka, Health, Stamina), then closing the menu, assigning your points, only to return to the perk menu and make your choices with the upgraded skills.

-Still not working?
+Not working?
 The uncapper preset prevents skills from leveling beyond your level +18, to a maximum of twice your level.
 If your skill won't go up any further, try gaining a level!

 Skill not leveling up upon reading a skill book?
 Make sure you're not at the cap, then check for any debuffs to skill gain on your magic effects tab.
 Take care of those, then try again.

 ### How do I turn off headbob and / or constant subtle camera motion?

 You didn't run the MCM recording because it disables the headbob effect.
 The list is horribly broken without that recording, so start over and actually read the Readme document.

-### My weapons are swinging super fast or super slow!

-You didn't run the MCM recording because it disables weapon speed effects.
-They are temporarily unsupported due to mod incompatibilities, which will likely be resolved in the future.
-The list is horribly broken without that recording, so start over and actually read the Readme document.

-### My buff spells are not working on my followers, allies, or summons!

-Many of these effects are regarded as hostile by the _Simple No Internal Friendly Fire_ mod and are thus rendered ineffective by that mod at the engine level.
-If you create a build based around buffs and debuffs, I recommend enabling player on ally Spell Damage in the _SNIFF_ MCM.
-Obviously this will make it so that your damaging spells harm your allies.
-Your spells always damaged allies in vanilla, so I do not wish to offer other solutions.

 ### I can't level up my skills!